adonisjs/v6-docs/content/docs/basics/session.md

 - `redis`: The session data is stored inside a Redis database.
 The redis store is recommended for apps with large volumes of session data and can scale to multi-server deployments.

+- `dynamodb`: The session data is stored inside an Amazon DynamoDB table.
+The DynamoDB store is suitable for applications that require a highly scalable and distributed session store, especially when the infrastructure is built on AWS.

 - `memory`: The session data is stored within a global memory store.
 The memory store is used during testing.

 Alongside the inbuilt backend stores, you can also create and [register custom session stores](#creating-a-custom-session-store).